lastola/ds-covid19-nl/README.md

 # ds-covid19-nl

+Analyses and visualizations used in this [study/paper/presentation] were produced with the Giovanni online data system, developed and maintained by the NASA GES DISC.

 This is a hobby project on combining different data sources and examining their relation.

 Project contains 3 jupyter notebooks: